Scientists discover hidden impact of melting water from Antarctic glaciers

 “Millions of people live in low-lying coastal zones and we can’t adequately prepare our communities without accurate sea-level rise projections.”

-The study published in Science Advances focused on two glaciers in East Antarctica, Denman and Scott, which together hold enough ice to cause nearly 1.5m (5 feet) of sea-level rise.
+The study, published in the journal Science Advances, focused on two glaciers in East Antarctica, named Denman and Scott.
+Together, these glaciers hold enough ice to cause nearly five feet (1.5metres) of sea-level rise.

-By including the influence of subglacial discharge, the flow of meltwater from beneath glaciers out to sea, the researchers found that these glaciers’ contribution to sea-level rise increased significantly.
+By including the influence of “subglacial discharge” - flow of meltwater into the sea from beneath the glaciers - the researchers found that sea-level rise increased significantly.

-Under a high emissions scenario, the model showed that subglacial discharge increased the sea-level rise contribution of these glaciers by 15.7 per cent, from 19mm (0.74 inches) to 22mm (0.86 inches) by the year 2300.

-The glaciers retreated into a deep trench beneath them about 25 years earlier than they did without subglacial discharge, accelerating their contribution to sea-level rise.

 “I think this paper is a wake up call for the modeling community.
 It shows you can’t accurately model these systems without taking this process into account,” said Jamin Greenbaum, co-author of the study and a researcher at Scripps’ Institute of Geophysics and Planetary Physics.

-A key takeaway, beyond the understudied role of subglacial discharge in accelerating sea-level rise, is the importance of what humanity does in the coming decades to rein in greenhouse gas emissions, said Mr Greenbaum.
+A major takeaway is what humanity does in the coming decades to rein in greenhouse gas emissions, said Mr Greenbaum.

-The scientists are now planning to extend their model to include other Antarctic glaciers, including prominent ones like Thwaites Glacier in West Antarctica.

 “If there is a doomsday story here it isn’t subglacial discharge,” he adds.
 “The real doomsday story is still emissions and humanity is still the one with its finger on the button.”